 Part containers enable you to separate the various parts of the watch as you disassemble and reassemble the parts.
-But more importantly they should have a cover which prevents any dust or debris landing on the watch parts after they have been removed and cleaned.
+But more importantly, they should have a cover which prevents any dust or debris from landing on the watch parts or small items after they have been removed and cleaned.

 Peg wood is made from a hard wood and is very consistent in size and shape.
 Many people try to compromise and use toothpicks or wooden kebab sticks but these are too soft and don't hold their form so add some Pegwood to your watch repair kit, it's a simple tool, but a special tool.